 Error 403: Requests from referer https://www.googleapis.com/youtube…. are blocked..

-When you are restricting your API key to only a certain domain, ensure you are also adding
+When you are restricting your API key to only a certain domain, ensure you are doing so including the following URLs separately:

 Error: No videos found.